 THE 5 UK CSA DELEGATES

 For the first time in the history of UK CSA Elections, you were able to vote online.
 Up to 5 candidates could be voted for.
-View the full candidate profiles or summary profiles in Issue 2 of the Regional Pages of the Swiss Review.
+Candidate profiles are published in full on this website and summary profiles published in Issue 2 of the Regional Edition of the Swiss Review.

 Voting closed at midnight 20 May 2021.

 All votes are confidential.
 Personal information was only used by the Swiss Embassy London to verify the eligibility of each vote received.
 Eligible votes are currently being counted securely and independently.
-The elected candidates will be ratified at the FOSSUK AGM on 19 June.
+The elected candidates are ratified at the FOSSUK AGM on 19 June 2021.

 Phase I: Call for candidates